Write For Us

 You can!
 (Unless you are a spammer) Our authors range from experienced writers to first-timers.

 As our process includes editorial oversight, we can be a great place to publish your first article.
-You need an idea, something you want to share, and the ability to put together an outline to show us that your idea is likely to be of interest to our Website for Engineers readers.
+You need an idea, something you want to share, and the ability to put together an outline that shows your concept is likely to interest our Website for Engineers readers.

-From that point on, we can give you any help that you need as you write and revise your article.
+From that point on, we can provide any help you need as you write and revise your article.

 Experienced writers all started somewhere; we would be honoured for you to start your writing career with us.